 The following pages give an explanation of the proposed resolutions.
-The Directors believe that Resolutions 1 to 18 are in the best interests of the Company and its shareholders and unanimously recommend shareholders to vote in favour of those Resolutions, as the Directors intend to do in respect of their own beneficial shareholdings.
-The Directors believe that Resolution 19 is not in the best interests of the Company and its shareholders as a whole and unanimously recommend shareholders vote against Resolution 19 for the reasons set out on pages 17-19.
+The Directors believe that the Resolutions are in the best interests of the Company and its shareholders and unanimously recommend shareholders to vote in favour of the Resolutions, as the Directors intend to do in respect of their own beneficial shareholdings.